PolyMet Water Pollution Permit: Appeal

 What is the current status?

-WaterLegacy filed an appeal of MPCA’s decision issuing the PolyMet NPDES/SDS water pollution permit on January 22, 2019, along with a statement of the grounds for the appeal including the following claims:
+WaterLegacy filed an appeal of MPCA’s decision issuing the PolyMet NPDES/SDS water pollution permit on January 22, 2019, along with a statement of the grounds for the appeal.

 In a process that has only been used once before in Minnesota history, the PolyMet water pollution permit cases were transferred to the district court for a hearing to determine “irregularities in procedure” in MPCA’s issuance of the PolyMet permit.
 The water pollution permit was suspended six weeks later, so no construction can begin related to the permit.